Keyboard shortcuts

 • byref out-params. ctypes (Python) and P/Invoke (.NET) express a map return’s out_keys / out_values with an extra pointer level or the C# out keyword; those renderings stay in the respective generator.

 Imperative generators (Go cgo, Node, Dart, Swift) build their FFI signatures inline with marshalling code and share the single is_c_pointer_type classifier in weaveffi_core::codegen::common.
-The Android (JNI) and WASM backends target different ABIs entirely and do not consume the C lowering.
+The Android (JNI) and Wasm backends target different ABIs entirely and do not consume the C lowering.

 When you add a parameter shape or change how a type crosses the boundary, change weaveffi_core::abi and let the consumers inherit it; the snapshot suite will show every generator the edit touches.